For the Future (The Owl House)

 "For the Future" is the second and penultimate episode of the third season of the American animated television series The Owl House, and the 42nd overall episode of the series.
-In the episode, Luz Noceda's group heads back to the Boiling Isles, now changed from the last time they have visited.
-On two separate journeys, Luz and Belos hope to battle the Collector, with both suffering battles along the way.
+In the episode, Luz Noceda, her friends Amity, Willow, Gus, Hunter, and Luz’s mother, Camila, who have all headed back to the Boiling Isles, now changed from the last time they have visited.
+On two separate journeys, Luz and Belos hope to battle The Collector, with both suffering battles along the way.

 The episode premiered on January 21, 2023 on both Disney Channel and Disney XD, and garnered a combined total of 442,000 viewers on its premiere.
-It received praise for its writing, use of time, character development, and emotional themes.
+It received relative praise from critics for its animation, writing, use of time, character development, and emotional themes.